Career Timeline of Lizzo: Major Achievements and Milestones

 In 2010, Lizzo continued to perform lead vocals and flute in the jazz/prog rock quintet Ellypseas.

-In 2012, The Chalice, a three-piece all-female rap/R&B group co-founded by Lizzo, released its first album, We Are the Chalice, achieving local success.
+In 2012, the Chalice, a three-piece all-female rap/R&B group co-founded by Lizzo, released its first album, We Are the Chalice, which was locally successful.

-On October 15, 2013, Lizzo's hip-hop-focused debut album, Lizzobangers, produced by Lazerbeak and Ryan Olson, was released, marking a significant step in her career.
+On October 15, 2013, Lizzo's hip-hop-focused debut album, Lizzobangers, produced by Lazerbeak and Ryan Olson, was released.

 2013: Release of Lizzobangers

-In September 2014, Lizzo was featured alongside her Chalice bandmates on the song "BoyTrouble" on Prince's and 3rdeyegirl's album Plectrumelectrum, marking a significant collaboration in her career.
+In September 2014, Lizzo, along with her Chalice bandmates Sophia Eris and Claire de Lune, was featured on the song "BoyTrouble" on Prince's and 3rdeyegirl's album Plectrumelectrum.

-October 7, 2014: Appearance on Late Show with David Letterman
+October 7, 2014: Appearance on the Late Show with David Letterman

-On October 7, 2014, Lizzo appeared as the musical guest on the Late Show with David Letterman, showcasing her talent to a national audience.
+On October 7, 2014, Lizzo appeared as the musical guest on the Late Show with David Letterman.

-In 2014, Lizzo participated in StyleLikeU's What's Underneath project, removing her clothes while discussing her relationship with her body.
-The experience inspired her to write "My Skin."
+In 2014, Lizzo participated in StyleLikeU's What's Underneath project, where she removed her clothes as she talked about her relationships with her body, inspiring her to write "My Skin".

 2015: Release of Big Grrrl Small World

-On March 8, 2016, "Good as Hell" was released as the lead single from the Coconut Oil EP and part of the soundtrack for the 2016 film Barbershop: The Next Cut.
+On March 8, 2016, "Good as Hell" was released as the lead single from the Coconut Oil EP and as part of the soundtrack for the film Barbershop: The Next Cut.

 Loading Video...

-On October 7, 2016, after signing with Atlantic Records, Lizzo released her first major-label extended play, Coconut Oil, marking a departure from her previous alternative hip-hop releases.
+On October 7, 2016, Lizzo released her first major-label extended play, Coconut Oil, after signing with Atlantic Records.

 2016: "Good as Hell" Climbs Charts Internationally

-Around the time of her VMA nominations, Lizzo's 2016 single "Good as Hell" climbed the charts globally, reaching the top three on the Billboard Hot 100 and the top ten in the UK, Australia, and Belgium.
+Around 2019, Lizzo's 2016 single "Good as Hell" climbed the charts around the world, reaching the top three of the Billboard Hot 100 and the top ten of the UK Singles Chart.

 Loading Video...